smsm8898/recsys/readme.md

 # Recsys
-Pytorch Implementation of state-of-the-arts Recommenders
+- Implementation of state-of-the-arts Recommenders
+- Compare 7 other Models in the same settings

 ## Prerequisites
 - Python >= 3.9